Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/reference/scripts/init_and_attack_scripts.md

 Used to generate the alternate color palettes for the character.

-You can use [RoaColorsGmlHelper](https://cl-9a.github.io/RoAColorsGmlHelper/) to generate and test this file quickly.
+You can use [RoaColorsGmlHelper](https://cl-9a.github.io/RoAColorsGmlHelper/) to generate and test this file more easily.

 Characters have 6 palette slots by default, but that can change to up to 16 by using [`set_num_palettes`](https://www.rivalsofaether.com/workshop/set_num_palettes/).